Machine Learning in Health and Biomedical SciencesCollaborative Specialization

 - Physics PhD

 The Collaborative Specialization in Machine Learning in Health and Biomedical Science is an interdisciplinary training field that is designed to enable students apply modern machine learning approaches to improve human health and well-being.
-Innovations in health and biomedical science are increasingly driven by large sets of genetic, physiological, imaging, and behavioral data, and the algorithms necessary to analyze them.
+It is recognized by the Vector Institute as delivering a curriculum that equips its graduates with the skills and competencies sought by industry.

 The specialization provides a solid foundation in machine learning and artificial intelligence techniques, and its application to problems in health and biomedical sciences.
 Special training is provided in project development, end-user engagement, and a reflected practice that considers the ethical implication of the developed techniques.